-To begin, have a look at our previously published articles, and note our accessible, op-ed style of writing.
-Next, use our submission form to submit a short pitch of your idea and some information about yourself.
+To begin, please look at our previously published articles and note our accessible, op-ed style of writing.
+Next, use our submission form to submit a short pitch.
+Please allow 2-3 weeks for a response from our editorial team.

 2. A short biography, in 2-3 sentences.
 Please include only your most important titles and affiliations and country of residence.
 Hyperlink to your organization, personal website, or recent published works.